Eversource Energy (NYSE:ES) Updates FY 2022 Earnings Guidance

-Eversource Energy (NYSE:ES – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $4.00-$4.17 for the period, compared to the consensus estimate of $4.10.
+Eversource Energy (NYSE:ES – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $4.00-$4.17 for the period, compared to the consensus earnings per share estimate of $4.10.
 The company issued revenue guidance of -.

-ES has been the subject of several recent analyst reports.
-Morgan Stanley boosted their target price on Eversource Energy from $90.00 to $97.00 and gave the stock an equal weight rating in a research note on Wednesday, April 20th.
-BMO Capital Markets cut Eversource Energy from an outperform rating to a market perform rating and set a $95.00 price objective for the company. in a research note on Monday, January 10th.
+ES has been the subject of a number of research analyst reports.
+StockNews.com started coverage on Eversource Energy in a research report on Thursday, March 31st.
+They issued a hold rating for the company.
+Credit Suisse Group started coverage on Eversource Energy in a report on Tuesday, April 26th.
+They set a neutral rating and a $92.00 target price on the stock.
 Seaport Res Ptn reissued a buy rating on shares of Eversource Energy in a report on Monday, March 28th.
-Wolfe Research lowered Eversource Energy from an outperform rating to a peer perform rating and dropped their target price for the company from $87.00 to $85.00 in a report on Wednesday, March 9th.
-Finally, Credit Suisse Group assumed coverage on Eversource Energy in a report on Tuesday, April 26th.
-They issued a neutral rating and a $92.00 target price on the stock.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $90.75.
+Wells Fargo & Company lifted their price objective on shares of Eversource Energy from $92.00 to $97.00 in a research note on Thursday, May 5th.
+Finally, Morgan Stanley lifted their price objective on shares of Eversource Energy from $90.00 to $97.00 and gave the stock an equal weight rating in a research note on Wednesday, April 20th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Eversource Energy has an average rating of Hold and a consensus target price of $90.75.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Thursday, May 19th will be issued a dividend of $0.6375 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 30th.
+Stockholders of record on Thursday, May 19th will be paid a $0.6375 dividend.
 The ex-dividend date is Wednesday, May 18th.
-This represents a $2.55 annualized dividend and a dividend yield of 2.82%.
-Eversource Energy’s payout ratio is currently 67.82%.
+This represents a $2.55 annualized dividend and a dividend yield of 2.85%.
+Eversource Energy’s dividend payout ratio is presently 67.82%.

-In related news, VP Jay S. Buth sold 725 shares of the firm’s stock in a transaction dated Tuesday, February 22nd.
-The stock was sold at an average price of $82.97, for a total transaction of $60,153.25.
-The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Linda Dorcena Forry sold 1,487 shares of the firm’s stock in a transaction dated Thursday, February 24th.
-The shares were sold at an average price of $79.18, for a total value of $117,740.66.
+In related news, VP Jay S. Buth sold 725 shares of the company’s stock in a transaction dated Tuesday, February 22nd.
+The shares were sold at an average price of $82.97, for a total transaction of $60,153.25.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, insider Linda Dorcena Forry sold 1,487 shares of the company’s stock in a transaction dated Thursday, February 24th.
+The stock was sold at an average price of $79.18, for a total transaction of $117,740.66.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 8,515 shares of company stock worth $734,010.
-Company insiders own 0.38% of the company’s stock.
+Insiders sold a total of 10,374 shares of company stock worth $902,881 in the last 90 days.
+0.38% of the stock is owned by corporate insiders.

-A number of hedge funds have recently bought and sold shares of ES.
-Integrated Wealth Concepts LLC grew its position in shares of Eversource Energy by 1.3% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 11,347 shares of the utilities provider’s stock worth $1,032,000 after acquiring an additional 143 shares in the last quarter.
-Squarepoint Ops LLC grew its position in shares of Eversource Energy by 45.7% in the 4th quarter.
-Squarepoint Ops LLC now owns 9,766 shares of the utilities provider’s stock worth $889,000 after acquiring an additional 3,063 shares in the last quarter.
-Vident Investment Advisory LLC grew its position in shares of Eversource Energy by 20.6% in the 4th quarter.
-Vident Investment Advisory LLC now owns 9,658 shares of the utilities provider’s stock worth $878,000 after acquiring an additional 1,651 shares in the last quarter.
-Toroso Investments LLC grew its position in shares of Eversource Energy by 21.7% in the 4th quarter.
-Toroso Investments LLC now owns 4,574 shares of the utilities provider’s stock worth $416,000 after acquiring an additional 817 shares in the last quarter.
-Finally, Colony Group LLC grew its position in shares of Eversource Energy by 20.5% in the 4th quarter.
-Colony Group LLC now owns 3,568 shares of the utilities provider’s stock worth $325,000 after acquiring an additional 608 shares in the last quarter.
-Institutional investors own 80.74% of the company’s stock.
+A number of large investors have recently made changes to their positions in the business.
+Flagship Harbor Advisors LLC increased its stake in shares of Eversource Energy by 2.8% in the 4th quarter.
+Flagship Harbor Advisors LLC now owns 32,551 shares of the utilities provider’s stock valued at $2,962,000 after acquiring an additional 890 shares during the last quarter.
+Sequoia Financial Advisors LLC bought a new stake in Eversource Energy during the 4th quarter worth approximately $238,000.
+Squarepoint Ops LLC increased its stake in Eversource Energy by 45.7% during the 4th quarter.
+Squarepoint Ops LLC now owns 9,766 shares of the utilities provider’s stock worth $889,000 after purchasing an additional 3,063 shares in the last quarter.
+Marshall Wace LLP bought a new stake in Eversource Energy during the 4th quarter worth approximately $3,051,000.
+Finally, Sei Investments Co. increased its stake in Eversource Energy by 0.7% during the 4th quarter.
+Sei Investments Co. now owns 150,862 shares of the utilities provider’s stock worth $13,729,000 after purchasing an additional 1,083 shares in the last quarter.
+80.74% of the stock is owned by hedge funds and other institutional investors.

 About Eversource Energy (Get Rating)